Jun 14, 2019

 PAT: She said she immediately thought of Nicholas.

-PAMELA LEWIS: He didn’t look caucasian.
+PAMELA LEWIS: He didn't look Caucasian.
 None of my kids look Caucasian.
-You can tell they’re
+You can tell they're bi-racial.

 PAT: And she thought, like, is this going to affect him?
 Like, are people gonna be making decisions about what tests he can and can't have because of the color of his skin?